BlogBlog Details page

 If, like most people, you’re a bit scared off by formulas, have no fear!

-Conjoint analysis is simply the mathematical representation of what we covered in the paragraph above: “market share is calculated by exponentiating the total utility of a product and then dividing this value by the sum of all products’ exponentiated values and the “none of the above” option."
+Conjoint analysis is simply the mathematical representation of what we covered in the paragraph above: “Market share is calculated by exponentiating the total utility of a product and then dividing this value by the sum of all products’ exponentiated values and the “none of the above” option."

 The calculation can be done using a basic calculator equipped with an “EXP” (or ex) button.